firstpulsestudio/lionheart-finances.com/README.md

-# Jekyll Up
+# Lionheart Finances
-> Get up and running with a minimal Jekyll site scaffold
+> The official website for Lionheart Finances

 ## Build
 [Jekyll](https://jekyllrb.com) is a Ruby Gem that can be installed on most systems.